For parents wanting to give themselves a kid-free break in Hawaii, Hawaii babysitters and nannies to the rescue!

 The Sheraton Waikiki hotel in central Waikiki has a bricks-and-mortar childcare operation, Poppins Keiki Hawaii.
 Keiki means child in Hawaiian.
-It’s a Japanese company and offers multitude of childcare services.
+It’s a Japanese company and offers a multitude of Hawaii babysitting services.
 You don’t need to be a guest of the hotel to use them.

-Yelp.com is a great resource to source babysitters island-wide by searching their database for babysitters across the Hawaiian Islands.
+Yelp.com (or the Yelp app) is a great resource to source Hawaii babysitters by searching their database for babysitters across the Hawaiian Islands.
 You can take a look at reviews and comments from people who have used their services in the past.
 Simply search ‘babysitters’ for the island/town where you are staying.

-Please note: If you are staying at a hotel or resort reach out to them, they usually have a particular babysitting company they recommend.
-In addition check the hotel or resort facilities, some of the larger resorts have Kids Clubs that may offer day care assistance.
+TIP: If you are staying at a hotel or resort reach out to them, they’ll usually have a preferred babysitting company that’s familiar with the property.
+In addition, check the hotel or resort facilities – some of the larger resorts have Kids Clubs that may offer daycare assistance.

 RELATED >> The Oahu Kids Club Guide

 Disclosure: The Hawaii Admirer will earn a small commission for purchases made using the affiliate links on this website.
 Mahalo [Thank you] for your support!